 - Grant aid

-I was invited to join SSS, and I'm so glad.
-SSS has provided more support than I could have imagined and made this campus feel like home.
+I was invited to join Student Support Services, and I'm so glad.
+It has provided more support than I could have imagined and made this campus feel like home.
 I'm thankful for the friends I've made in this program.

 Who can qualify for SSS?